Battle of Callinicum: Deployment

 The two armies met outside Callinicum on 19 April 531.
 Belisarius anchored his left flank on the Euphrates, composed of the Byzantine heavy infantry under the command of the emperor Justinian's bodyguard Petrus.
-The Byzantine cavalry was stationed in the center, many of which were cataphracts under the command of Ascan.
+The Byzantine cavalry was stationed in the center, many of which were cataphracts under the command of Belisarius and Ascan.
 Next were the Lycaonian and/or Isaurian infantry under Stephanacius and Longinus, positioned such that their right was anchored on a rising slope occupied by the army's right wing, which consisted of the 5,000 allied Ghassanid cavalry.
-Belisarius himself took up a position in the center of his army.
-Unlike his deployment at Dara, he concentrated his best cavalry in the center and the infantry and allied cavalry on the wings, possibly because he anticipated the infantry and Ghassanid cavalry could flee.
+He placed his heavy cavalry in the center and the infantry and allied cavalry on the wings, possibly because he anticipated that the infantry and Ghassanid cavalry could flee.

 Azarethes, who was an "exceptionally able warrior" according to Byzantine historian and chronicler Procopius, chose a more conventional deployment by dividing his army into three equal parts: the allied Lakhmid cavalry under Al-Mundhir forming the Sasanian left wing, opposing the Ghassanids, while his own cavalry formed the center and right flank.
-It is possible that he also held a reserve of elite Aswaran behind his center.